Genome Link Hackathon: Mama App

 Pregnant women are having a hard time getting enough nutrients due to morning sickness

-Design an app using the Genome Link API to help pregnant women understand what nutrients they may be predisposed to being deficient in and the USDA Food Composition Database API to track their nutritional intake.
+Design an app using the Genome Link API to help pregnant women understand what nutrients they may be predisposed to being deficient in and incorporating the USDA Food Composition Database API to track their nutritional intake.

 When implemented, this app will empower women to keep better track of their nutritional intake, leading to healthier pregnancies and babies.